-The following jurisdiction is responsible for alerting and warning of the general public within District.
+Jurisdiction(s) responsible for alerting and warning of the general public within District:

 County of San Joaquin

 Alerting and warning will be conducted jointly by these jurisdictions through the SJOA using the procedures contained in the SJOA Warning Annex (see www.sjgov.org/oes).
 The District will provide a representative to the Operational Area (OA) and SJOA Joint Information Center (JIC) to assist with alert and warning messages if requested.